Wholesome100/snake-case-sanitizer/README.md

 `go install github.com/Wholesome100/snake-case-sanitizer@latest`

 ## Usage
-The utility can be invoked like so:
+The utility can be invoked from the command line like so:
 `snake-case-sanitizer -path <FILENAME>`

 The -path flag specifies the path of the file or directory you want to convert.

 ⚠️ **NOTE**: Be careful when passing in directory names.
 This utility will comb through ALL files and subdirectories, converting them to snake_case.

 ### License